netobserv/documents/blogs/lokiless/lokiless.md

 kubectl apply -f https://raw.githubusercontent.com/jotak/kafka-clickhouse-example/main/contrib/deployment.yaml -n netobserv
 ```

-Now, as everything works as expected (everything always works as expected), you will start getting the precious data in your database.
+Now, as everything works as expected (everything always works as expected), you will start getting the precious records in your database.

 ### Check ClickHouse content